Heidenhain TNC Connectivity

 Finding Part Counter Location

-To identify where the part counter is stored in the PLC WORD table, you need to search for specific terms related to part counting.
+To identify where the part counter is stored in the PLC WORD table, access the PLC diagnostic menu through the following steps.
+This procedure applies to the iTNC 530 / TNC 530.

 Step 2: Search for Part Counter Terms